w010/w_query2csv/README.md

 If you have data set in db, eg. some orders or contest answers, that must be quick sent to someone by email, or periodically downloaded by someone, or something like that, this extension is very useful.

-Just make new page, insert plugin and set up the file, that will be downloaded by other or specified users, which you may specify by standard TYPO3 access settings.
+Just make a new page, insert plugin and set up the file, that will be downloaded by other or specified users, which you may specify by standard TYPO3 access settings.
 It's simple and easy to configure, additionally you may process selected fields using some functions, eg. convert timestamps to human-readable strings.